seaguest/jsonvalidator/README.md

 # jsonvalidator
-A simple json validator based on json template which is in regular expression.
+A simple json validator based on json template which support go-playground/validator and regular expression.

 ### Installation